goodmorningcoffee/BlueprintParser_OS/README.md

 ---

-## Thoughts on Blueprint AI
+## Training Data requirements

-I believe there are at least ~200 blueprint object classes that, if trained properly, could enable an AI-QTO engine capable of handling 80–90% of "each" takeoffs across trades.
+I believe there are at least ~200 blueprint object classes that, if trained properly, could enable an AI-QTO engine to handle 80–90% of "each" takeoffs across trades.
 A truly comprehensive blueprint object-detection system would likely exceed 400 classes.
+To label this many classes, it would take 50-100+ annotators working full time for 6-12 months, require hundreds of thousands of bid grade CDs, a robust annotator workforce management system, and lots of data labeling and ML ops.

-And that only covers object detection, and doesnt include segmentation, classification, labeling for LLM fine tuning, etc.
+Then, we have to do this again for image segmentation (surface area), classification, for fine tuning LLMs, and much more.

-There is still a massive, unsolved data labeling challenge ahead of us.
+There is a tremendous data labeling challenge ahead of the AEC industry.

 ---